Dwight K. Schrute, (Acting) Manager: Production

 Kathy Bates reprised her role as Sabre CEO Jo Bennett.

 "Dwight K. Schrute, (Acting) Manager" was the ninth episode of the series written by supervising producer Justin Spitzer, and the first directed by Troy Miller.
-The original working title for this episode was "Interim Manager" but was considered too bland by Office writer Mindy Kaling.
+The writing staff were all excited about Dwight becoming manager, and there were numerous pitches for office policies that Dwight would institute, most of which they were not able to fit into the episode.
+The central plot point of the gun being fired was planned as the first act break, but was pushed back to the second act break so that more could be done with Dwight simply being manager.
+The original working title for this episode was "Interim Manager" but was considered too bland by The Office writer Mindy Kaling.
 While writing the episode, Spitzer originally titled it "Dwight K. Schrute", but decided the title was not descriptive enough, so he renamed it "Dwight K. Schrute, Interim Manager", before realizing that Acting Manager fits Dwight's role better and changed it to "Dwight K. Schrute, Acting Manager".
-Spitzer then decided that Dwight would downplay the acting part of the position and renamed the episode to its current title "Dwight K. Schrute, (Acting) Manager".
+Spitzer then decided that Dwight would downplay the acting part of the position and renamed the episode to its final title "Dwight K. Schrute, (Acting) Manager".

 The episode features the return of Kathy Bates as Jo Bennett.
 This is her first on-screen appearance since "Nepotism".
-The long absence is due to her starring in the other NBC series, Harry's Law.
+The long absence is due to her starring in another NBC series, Harry's Law.
+Jo has a different set of dogs than she did in previous episodes; the writers' intent was that Jo uses her dogs to accessorize, bringing different ones according to her outfit.
 The episode also marks the second appearance of Cody Horn as Jordan Garfield, Deangelo's executive assistant, and the first of three new roles since Carell's departure.
 The role was originally said to be recurring at first with a chance of her becoming a series regular in the eighth season.
-She eventually did not return for the eighth season.
-The episode also features a voice guest appearance from former producer and writer for The Office Michael Schur as Mose Schrute, his first appearance on the show since "Counseling" due to his being the show runner for the other NBC sitcom, Parks and Recreation.
+She did not return for the eighth season.
+The episode also features a voice guest appearance from former producer and writer for The Office Michael Schur as Mose Schrute, his first appearance on the show since "Counseling" due to his being the show runner for another NBC sitcom, Parks and Recreation.

+For the scenes where Kevin enters his code at the copier, the actors were given a great deal of freedom to improvise.
+Rainn Wilson was also given the go-ahead to improvise for the scene where Dwight gives Kevin a massage, which was based on an idea from Mindy Kaling.